meri-imperiumi/dashboard/README.md

 The display can be configured to show alarms and shows them on a separate screen.
 The display resumes operation when the alarms are no longer critical.

-There is also a possibility to use a text field which as suitable fror longer text such as weather forcasts.
-The text is shown in two collums.
+There is also a possibility to use a text field which as suitable for longer text such as weather forecasts.
+The text is shown in one or two collums (as per configuration).

 The display serves as a good complement to more traditional marine display units on a Signal K enabled vessel as it can replace tank gauges, voltage/SOC displays.
-It can also show non NMEA data such as NAVTEX messages or weather forcasts which is not possible on traditional plotters/displays.
-However, this is not implemented.
+It can also show non NMEA data such as NAVTEX messages or weather forcasts which is not possible on traditional plotters/displays served by SignalK.

+There is also a "display dummy" which emulates an ePaper.
+The size is configurable.
+The dummy is useful for:
+* Testing out the layout (font sizes, number of collums etc) when implementing a new display
+* Testing or developing on another Pi lacking the display

+There is also a Python script that clears and switches of the display properly.
+This one is used when the dashboard is shut down.

 The project is inspired on the [inkstate](https://github.com/yawkat/inkstate) weather display.